LucasDelfino92/morrowindsharp/main.md

 This guide is the second step in the manual installation of **Morrowind Sharp**.
 Please make sure to follow the [**Setup**](https://github.com/Sigourn/morrowind-sharp/blob/master/setup.md) section before proceeding.

+### Abridged guide

+Because maintaining two separate guides proved to be rather difficult and tiresome, Morrowind Sharp is presented as a single, unified guide.
+However, people new to Morrowind, or simply those who want the most out of the mods they install, are encouraged to install only the starred (⭐) mods.
+These come highly recommended, and barely affect the game's gameplay mechanics and balance.

 ### Creating a separator

 Separators allow you to neatly separate installed mods in Mod Organizer 2 for ease of viewing.
 These can be created and then moved around in the left pane to place them where you want them to be.